grahamstark/ScottishTaxBenefitModel.jl/docs/2-page-note.typ

   abstract: [
     ScotBen is a new microsimulation tax-benefit model of written by Graham Stark of the University of Northumbria and Virtual Worlds Research.
-The primary scope of ScotBen is the Scottish fiscal system, though it is also capable of modelling any of the four nations and the UK as a whole.
+The primary scope of ScotBen is the Scottish fiscal system, though it is also capable of modelling the other three nations and the UK as a whole.
     This brief note describes the models design, implementation, unique features, and limitations.
     ],
   authors: (